-Table 5-11Manure management systems and methane conversion factors (MCFs) for 2017.
+Table 5-11Manure management systems and methane conversion factors (MCFs) for 2019.
 Note that the encoding items 3B6a, 3B6b, 3B6e are an auxiliary convention in Switzerland's EMIS database, which is also used in Liechtenstein's emission model.

-Manure management system tem Description MCF (%) 3B6a Liquid syst ems Combined storage of dung and urine under animal confinements for longer than 1 month.
-13.7 3B6b emissions Solid stora ge and dry lot Dung and urine are excreted in a barn.
+Manure management system stem Description MCF (%) 3B6a Liquid sys tems Combined storage of dung and urine under animal confinements for longer than 1 month.
+13.5 3B6b emissions Solid storage and dry lot Dung and urine are excreted in a barn.
 The solids (with and without litter) are collected and stored in bulk for a long time (months) before disposal.
-2.0 3B / 3D Pasture, ra ange and paddock Manure is allowed to lie as it is, and is not managed (distributed, etc.).
+2.0 3B / 3D ect emi Pasture, range and paddock Manure is allowed to lie as it is, and is not managed (distributed, etc.).
 1.0 3B6e Direct Other Deep litter Dung and urine is excreted in a barn with lots of litter and is not removed for a long time (months).
 10.0 Poultry system Manure is excreted on the floor with or without bedding.
 1.5

-Manure management system distribution (MS) (compare FOEN 2018 page 300)
+Manure management system distribution (MS) (compare FOEN 2019, page 297)

 In Switzerland, the fraction of animal manure handled using different manure management systems (MS) as well as the percentages of urine and dung deposited on pasture, range and paddock was separately assessed for each livestock category (see Table 5-12).
-Since agricultural structures and practices are fundamentally the same, these values were also adopted for Liechtenstein.
-The fractions are determined by the livestock husbandry system (e.g. tie stall or loose housing system) as defined in Flisch et al. (2009).
-The estimation is conducted within the framework of the Swiss ammonium model AGRAMMON (Kupper et al. 2013).
-Values for 1990 and 1995 are based on expert judgement and values from the literature, while values for 2002, 2007 and 2010 are based on extensive farm surveys.
+Since agricultural structures and practices are basically identical in Liechtenstein, these values were also adopted for Liechtenstein.
+The fractions are determined by the livestock husbandry system (e.g. tie stall or loose housing system) as defined in Richner et al. (2017).
+The estimation is conducted within the framework of the Swiss nitrogen flow model AGRAMMON (Kupper et al. 2018).
+Values for 1990 and 1995 are based on expert judgement and values from literature, while values for 2002, 2007, 2010 and 2015 are based on extensive farm surveys in Switzerland.
 The data clearly reproduces the shift towards an increased use of pasture, range and paddocks and a decrease in solid storage.
 The changes of the manure management system distribution reflect the shift to a more animal-friendly livestock husbandry in the course of the agricultural policy reforms during the 1990s and the early 21st century (see Liechtenstein's strategy for agriculture/Landwirtschaftliches Leitbild, Government 2004, and OE 2013c).

-Table 5-12 Manure management system distribution (MS) for Liechtenstein for selected years. ------------ --
+Table 5-12 Manure management system (MS) distribution for Liechtenstein for selected years. ------------ --